KAS Bank wins three UK pension fund mandates

 Arla Foods Pension Plan

-KAS Bank's custody arm has won three UK pension
+KAS BANK's custody arm has won three UK pension

 mandates.